 Hayti extended along Fayetteville St, Pettigrew, and Pine street.
 It had about 5,000 residents, including a large black middle class, many of whom attended N.C.
 Central University (at the time called North Carolina College of Negros, 1925).

-Blacks boasted high rates of home ownership and per capita income in the nation during that time.
+Blacks boasted the highest rates of home ownership and per capita income in the nation during that time according to a 1999 article “Durham Home to Original Black Wall Street” by WRAL.

 W.E.B.
 DuBois remarked on the success of Durham’s black middle class in his often quoted 1912 article “The Upbuilding of Black Durham.”